 The happiness of your dog is important.
 After all, he is your best friend, and intends to spend a long time with you.
 Keeping all that in mind, it is important that you keep your dog happy through various means.
 You could invest in a good doghouse, and you can make sure that the hygiene is not affected.
 However, most people do not invest in any toys for their dog.
-I would suggest you buy the best interactive dog toys.
+I would suggest you buy the best dog puzzle toys.

 These toys are great if you are looking to give your dog a great distraction, and the best thing is that they do not cost a lot of money either.
 Whether you are looking at a pet store, or on the internet, you are likely to come across hundreds if not thousands of options available to buy.